blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **For block authors** this impacts:

 - how Block Schemas are defined
-- reusability of properties (the need for some kind of type discovery)
+- the reusability of properties and data types (and the increased need for type discovery to facilitate this)

 > 💡 Notice that `entityId`s are replaced by a Property Type URI that resides in the `/@blockprotocol` namespace.
 This is an implementation detail, and not something that is strictly dictated by the proposal.